Norman Harvey: World War II

+Death

 Harvey enlisted into the Royal Engineers in 1939 and joined 199 Railway Workshop Company.
-He was promoted to Company Quartermaster-Sergeant in April 1941.
+He was promoted to company quartermaster sergeant in April 1941.
 He was killed in action, near Haifa, Mandatory Palestine (now Israel) on 16 February 1942.

 Victoria Cross

-Harvey's Victoria Cross is displayed at the Regimental Museum of The Royal Inniskilling Fusiliers in Enniskillen Castle, Enniskillen, Northern Ireland.
+Harvey's VC is displayed at the Regimental Museum of The Royal Inniskilling Fusiliers in Enniskillen Castle, Enniskillen, Northern Ireland.